1xAhmed/GoBlockchains/Readme.md

 Go_Blockchain  is a modular blockchain written in GO.
 It uses badgerDB to store  all  the blockchain.
 It has some drawbacks which makes it not suitable for production-level blockchain but it  makes a good dummy blockchain.

+GoBlockchain is ablockchain i have developed fromscratch as a test project.
+It contains allthe  basic blockchain stuff with frontend of the wallet and the wallet itself.
+It also contains the server code to run the server for the blockchain.

 Feel free to clone my Go projects